-An organization with the size and scope of Memorial Sloan-Kettering Cancer Center offers a wide variety of opportunities for learning and growth.
+An organization with the size and scope of Memorial Sloan Kettering offers a wide variety of opportunities for learning and growth.
 The following programs have been created to provide meaningful experiences that will help build your career.

 Clinical Assistance Program (CAP)

 Sponsored by the Nursing Department, provides Nursing Students with fulltime employment for 10 weeks to gain clinical experience.

 - Application period: 2/1/14 - 2/15/14; Program Dates: 5/27/14 – 8/1/14